jelmer/setuptools-protobuf/README.md

 The plugin requires the external ``protoc`` executable that is part of the [protobuf project](https://github.com/protocolbuffers/protobuf) to be present.
 On Debian systems, this executable is shipped in the ``protobuf-compiler`` package.
+Optionally, the ``protoc_version`` option may be used to download the executable as part of the build.

 Optionally, it can also generate typing hints if the ``mypy`` extra is selected.